neogcamp/build/neog interview sample questions/interview-questions.md

 1. Create two objects with name, age, and yuga as `Ram, 25, Treta.
 Krishna, 31, Dwapar`.
 Write a function which takes two objects and return the person with more age.

-1. Create two objects with name, age, and power as Ram, 2500, Treta.
-Krishna, 2325, Dwapar.Write a function which takes two objects and return the person with more `power`.
+1. Create two objects with name, age, and power as Ram, 2500, 10000.
+Krishna, 2325, 9500.Write a function which takes two objects and return the person with more `power`.

 1. Create two objects with name, age, and power as Ram, 2500, Treta.
 Krishna, 2325, Dwapar.
 Say if every character in name is worth 35 power points.